 Sober living homes serve as a link between a treatment program and the real world.
-Upon completing a treatment program and returning home, patients find themselves struggling to adjust back to their daily lifestyle.
-Sober living homes offer a bridge between recovery opportunities, which allows the patient to reinforce the lessons they learned in rehab.
+Upon completing a treatment program and returning home, many patients find themselves struggling to adjust to their daily routines.
+Sober living in Palm Springs, CA offers additional structure and support which allows patients to maintain their recovery and prevent relapse by reinforcing the lessons they learned in rehab.

 - Random alcohol and drug tests

 - General acceptance from peers at the sober living homes

 - Involvement in either school, work, or an outpatient treatment program

 If you are transitioning from a residential program back into “the real world” and feel you need additional support, then sober living is most likely right for you.
 Additionally, we provide transportation between our sober living homes and our treatment center.
 This allows those in a partial hospitalization program (PHP), intensive outpatient program (IOP), or standard outpatient program (OP) to stay in a sober living home while they are in treatment.
 Those who have recently relapsed or have had previously unsuccessful attempts at recovery can also live in sober living homes.

 Difference Between a Sober Living and a Halfway House

 Sober living homes and halfway houses are pretty similar.
 They both produce a substance-free living environment for individuals struggling with addiction, but they also vary in numerous ways.

 Treatment centers originally created halfway houses to present patients with a sober home after completing inpatient treatment or while attending outpatient treatment.
 The focus was on isolating the user from their former toxic environment so they could recover in a supportive, sober atmosphere.

 Halfway houses have enhanced treatment results for many patients.
 That being said, halfway houses have a few drawbacks that sober living homes do not.